 When customer support for eCommerce is moving in the direction of real-time responses, this can affect the marketplace seller in two ways.
 One change that will occur is that Amazon will reduce the recommended response time.
 However, what will have a more immediate impact is that your customers are growing accustomed to near-instant responses on other channels – this means that the longer they have to wait for a response, the more likely they are to leave negative feedback, even if you have replied within the recommended 24 hours.

 How can you speed up your response times?

 The simplest and most efficient way of speeding up your response time is to use templates, or canned responses.
 The benefit of using templates for common customer queries is that you can eliminate repetition – write it once rather than repeating that same message countless times.
 Every online seller receives a mountain of support queries that require the same, or a similar answer.
 Templates are a feature available in xSellco’s industry-leading e-commerce helpdesk.
 By automating responses to common queries, we have found that templates have cut response times in half when using a minimum of five templates.

 The new Amazon customer metrics

 Amazon started to beta test Return Dissatisfaction Rate and Customer Dissatisfaction Rate back in August 2016.
-When looking at these metrics, you can clearly see how Amazon's focus on the customer experience is intensifying.
+Similar to the established customer metrics, these new metrics are believed to influence your ability to win the buy box.
+When looking at these metrics, you can clearly see how Amazon’s focus on the customer experience is intensifying.